martbetz/martbetz.github.io/faq.md

 ### Why is the code so messy? ###

-It’s allowed to be; this is my playground.
+It’s allowed to be; this website is my playground.

 ### How can I reach you? ###